 Another game from the 47th USSR Championship, Garry faced Tamas Georgadze.

 Garry faced Sergey in the Soviet Chess Championship in 1979.
 The game went on for a mind blowing 65 moves.

 World Championship, 1985, defeated Karpov decidedly at age 22

 At the World Championship in 1985, Kasparov faced Anatoly Karpov and this is the game that made Kasparov the World Champion.

 Kasparov was part of a big moment in Chess history.
 In 1996, Garry Kasparov faced the Chess engine known as Deep Blue for the second time.
 Kasparov won the first match the prior year, but in 1996, Kasparov won beaten overall in the match against the IBM Chess computer marking the first time in history that a computer beat the best Chess player in the world.

 I hope you enjoyed reading about Garry Kasparov.
-If you like learning about the lives of the best Chess players in history, you may also want to read the Chess player profiles of Paul Morphy and Magnus Carlsen.
+If you like learning about the lives of the top players, you may also want to read the profiles of Paul Morphy and Dmitry bocharov.